aboyalejandro/orchestration-levels/README.md

 ## 🎯 Flow Levels

-This project showcases **4 orchestration levels** for daily batch ETL, from simple local cron to full cloud orchestration.
-Each level uses the **same containerized ETL code** - only the scheduling mechanism changes.

-> **Key principle:** "Orchestrators coordinate; containers compute."
-Keep heavy processing logic in containers, not in DAG tasks.

 ### 1️⃣ Level 1: Local Cron 🕰️
 **What:** Simple Python script + crontab scheduling
 **Good for:** Proof of concept, single machine, development testing